ZDF correspondent leaves China: "In this country you can see what lack of freedom means"

 More and more foreigners are currently leaving China.
 Can you understand this escape movement?

 I’m leaving the country too.
 But I can only partially understand the arguments of the foreigners who live in China and now want to leave it.
-It’s really difficult when you can’t see your family due to travel restrictions.
+It’s really difficult when you can’t see your family because of travel restrictions.
 And I understand that people are afraid of the loss of control caused by the Corona measures.
 But you know that you live in a dictatorship before you go to China.
 Because China was already a dictatorship before Corona.
 Many people who work for foreign companies in China said to us journalists: stop criticizing everything.
 But now they are experiencing for themselves the harshness with which the state reacts.
-And that, although the foreigners still live more privileged than the Chinese.
+And this despite the fact that foreigners still live more privileged lives than the Chinese.

 How freely have you been able to report from China in recent years?